Calling all high school students in Whatcom interested in collaborating with other youth on a climate action project!

 More details about the program

-- This program will run for 10 weeks from September 29th until December 9th (no meeting November 27th for Thanksgiving Break)
+- YEP! is facilitated by Zoe Fry, Program Coordinator at RE Sources.
+This program will run for 10 weeks from February 23rd/26th until May 5th/7th (no meeting April 6th/9th for Spring Break)

 Questions?
 Please contact:

-Who can participate?
-Applicants must attend high school in Whatcom or Skagit County.
-There are 30 total spots available, 15 in each cohort.
+Applicants must attend high school in Whatcom County.
+There are 15 spots available in each cohort, Ferndale and Bellingham, for a total of 30 students.

-What are the benefits?
 We provide a $150 stipend upon completion of the group project to compensate students for their time and efforts.
-Must attend 9 of the 12 meetings and participate in the group project to receive the stipend.
+Students must attend 9 of the 12 meetings and participate in the group project to receive the stipend.